 Green tea cake roll or swiss roll is nothing new, but I tried my first piece when I was in Hong Kong.
 It was from a Japanese bakery – I guess green tea is always a thing related to Japan.
 It’s light, airy, but not too sweet.
-It carried the right amount of green tea flavor, intense but not overwhelming.
+It carried the right amount of green tea flavour, intense but not overwhelming.
 I was really impressed that I decided to come back and try to make it on my own.

 I went through a couple authentic Japanese recipes, and came up with this version with no oil or butter in it.
 Instead I put in whole milk to give it a little moisture.
 But overall it’s the whipped egg whites that create the sponginess of the cake.